Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 • Be treated without any discrimination on the basis of race, color, nationality, sexual orientation, income source, or any other protected class

-• Be provided proper notice prior to landlord entry
+• Be provided proper written notice prior to landlord entry

 • Change locks with the permission of the landlord.
-Landlords must honor this request if they have been a victim of sexual assault or domestic abuse.
+Utah landlords must honor this request if they have been a victim of sexual assault or domestic abuse.

-Paying rent isn’t the only responsibility tenants in Utah have.
-In addition to unpaid rent, if a renter refuses to follow these other rules, the process of early lease termination can begin.
+Paying rent isn’t the only responsibility Utah tenants have.
+In addition to unpaid rent, if a tenant refuses to follow these other rules, the process of early lease termination can begin.
 Other responsibilities after the signing of any rental agreements are as follows.

 utah landlord tenant law

-The following is a list of tenants’ responsibilities in the state of Utah under law.
+The following is a list of tenants’ responsibilities under Utah landlord tenant law.

-• Maintain the rental unit in a safe, habitable condition
+• Maintain the rental property in a safe, habitable condition

 • Abide by all housing codes that materially affect their health and safety